October 25, 2022

 We get this question regularly.
 Our firm happens to be certified by both organizations—and that puts us in rare company.
 Less than 5% of T&B firms across the United States hold dual certification from both AABC and NEBB.
 Here’s what you need to know.

-The Major Difference: Independence
+The Core Difference: Independence

 AABC-certified firms must be independent.
 They cannot be affiliated with products, contractors, or engineers.
 This means AABC members truly represent third-party independent testing with no conflicts of interest.